-The ITTO-CITES Programme for Implementing CITES Listings of Tropical Tree Species seeks to ensure that international trade in CITES-listed tropical timber species is consistent with their sustainable management and conservation.
-Initiated in 2007 with funding from the European Union, the Programme's specific objective is to assist national authorities to meet the scientific, administrative, and legal requirements for managing and regulating trade in important tropical tree species listed in the CITES Appendices such as Pericopsis elata (afrormosia) found in Central Africa, Swietenia macrophylla (big-leaf mahogany) found in Latin America, and Gonystylus spp. (ramin) found in Southeast Asia.
+The ITTO-CITES Programme for Implementing CITES Listings of Tropical Timber Species seeks to ensure that international trade in CITES-listed tropical timber species is consistent with their sustainable management and conservation.
+Initiated in 2007 with funding from the European Community, the Programme's specific objective is to assist national authorities to meet the scientific, administrative, and legal requirements for managing and regulating trade in Pericopsis elata (afrormosia) found in Central Africa, Swietenia macrophylla (big-leaf mahogany) found in Latin America, and Gonystylus spp. (ramin) found in Southeast Asia.
+The main range states exporting significant volumes of these species covered by the Programme are Cameroon, Republic of Congo and Democratic Republic of Congo in Africa; Indonesia and Malaysia in Southeast Asia; and Brazil, Peru, and Bolivia in South America.
+In particular, the aim is to develop guidelines for ensuring that utilization is not detrimental to the survival of these CITES-listed timber species in their natural environments.

-This article summarizes recent findings from a project supported by the ITTO-CITES Programme, "Big-leaf mahogany in the Brazilian Amazon: long-term studies of population dynamics and regeneration ecology towards sustainable forest management".
-Starting in 2007, this project extended field research initiated in 1995 with support from the US Forest Service's International Institute of Tropical Forestry.
-The goal is to establish a biological foundation for sustainable forest management systems for big-leaf mahogany across southern Amazonia based on long-term studies of growth, reproduction, and regeneration by natural populations in primary and logged forests.
+In this article we summarize findings to date from a project supported by the ITTO-CITES Programme, "Big-leaf mahogany in the Brazilian Amazon: long-term studies of population dynamics and regeneration ecology towards sustainable forest management".
+This project extends through 2010 field research initiated in 1995 with support from the US Forest Service's International Institute of Tropical Forestry.
+Our goal is to establish a biological foundation for sustainable forest management systems for big-leaf mahogany across southern Amazonia based on long-term studies of growth, reproduction, and regeneration by natural populations in primary and logged forests.
 Detailed understanding of age- and size-related mortality, growth, and reproductive rates is essential for evaluating current management guidelines and adapting management practices to changing environmental and socio-economic contexts across this vast region.
-This study's mahogany populations are the longest and most intensively studied populations in Amazonia.
+This study's mahogany populations are the longest- and most intensively studied populations in Amazonia.

-Four research sites in southeastern Pará and the western state of Acre are visited annually or bi-annually during the dry season to re-census nearly 700 mahogany trees larger than 10 cm diameter mapped in approximately 4000 hectares of forest.
-Seedling performance in natural and artificial gaps in experiments initiated during 1996-1997 are also monitored, as are enrichment plantings in logging gaps opened during a 2002 reduced-impact harvest at the Acre site.
-These data help to explain the conditions fostering survival and growth of mahogany during all phases of its life cycle, the dynamics of natural populations, and potential recovery rates by logged populations.
-Principal findings from research undertaken to date are summarized in the following sections.
+We return annually or bi-annually during the dry season to four research sites in southeastern Pará and the western state of Acre to recensus nearly 700 mahogany trees larger than 10 cm diameter mapped in approximately 4000 hectares of forest.
+We also monitor seedling performance in natural and artificial gaps in experiments initiated during 1996-1997, and enrichment plantings in logging gaps opened during the 2002 reduced-impact harvest at the Acre site.
+These data help us to understand the conditions fostering survival and growth by mahogany during all phases of its life cycle, the dynamics of natural populations, and potential recovery rates by logged populations.
+We also collaborate with researchers and institutions on related scientific and policy studies.